Chapter 1 : The Journey Back

 “Did you meet any fit Parisian wizards?” she asks eagerly, with an impish and highly suggestive grin.
 Emmeline seems to sink down in her seat a bit as her blush intensifies.
 “Maybe.
 I don’t know.”

-There is a loud creaking sound from behind us.
+The talking in the Hall instantly quiets as a loud creaking sound comes from behind us.
 We all turn to direct our attention towards the doors, as they open to reveal two neat lines of very small, very scared looking first years.

 Sirius leans over to whisper to me, just as Dumbledore, clothed in shining golden robes, rises to welcome the new students.
 “This is going to be a great year.”